 - You can now click on “Read” to start the copy:

-- The process will start, it can be a bit longer, depending on your SD card size (between 15min and 1h in general for a standard size)
+- The process will start and it can take some time depending on your SD card size (between 15min and 1h in general for a standard size):

 Once done, your image is safe, and we’ll now see how to flash it on another card.

 I recommend doing at least one test to recover the SD card from this image before considering you are safe.